Sue Antrobus | Integrative Psychotherapy - Psychotherapy for women

 Leave a message and I will contact you as soon as possible.

-My name is Sue.
-I am an experienced BACP registered psychotherapist in the London NW1 area.
+Hello, My name is Sue.
+I am an experienced BACP registered psychotherapist based in Manchester.
 I work in a collaborative way.
 The relationship we develop becomes as important as the therapeutic interventions I make.
 This enables trust to develop between us, with the goal of you becoming empowered to make the changes you would like in your life.

 Who I work with